CafeTools/cafetools.github.io/ScreenRecorder/README.md

 ## How to use for automatic recording?
 - Install World of Warcraft addon
-- Just run ScreenRecorder before join battleground or arena.
+- Just run ScreenRecorder Desktop before join battleground or arena.
 - No need to press any buttons.